promethivm-labs/Summa-Generativarum/README.md

 ## IV.
 Why Open Access Matters

 Knowledge hoarded dies in silence.
-By making this corpus public, the Summa becomes a commons—a field for students, scientists, philosophers, and dreamers to extend without permission.
+By making this corpus public, the Codex becomes a commons—a field for students, scientists, philosophers, and dreamers to extend without permission.

 You are invited to: